A new algorithm for computing branching rules and Clebsch-Gordan coefficients of unitary representations of compact groups: Introduction

 \section{Introduction}

-The algorithm presented in this paper solves the problem of \textbf{numerically} determining the decomposition of a finite dimensional irreducible unitary linear representation (`irrep' in what follows) of a group with respect to the unitary irreducible representations (irreps) of a given subgroup.
+The algorithm presented in this paper solves the problem of {\textit{numerically}} determining the decomposition of a finite-dimensional irreducible unitary linear representation (`irrep' in what follows) of a compact group $G$ with respect to the unitary irreducible representations (irreps) of a given subgroup $H \subset G$.